Diffusion-Weighted MR Imaging (DWI)

-Diffusion-weighted MR imaging (DWI) sets the gold standard for the determination of age and severity of lesions in acute infarction both in clinical applications and in preclinical research.
-DWI can quantitatively assess the direct water movement due to diffusion and is utilized as a valuable tool in disease models closely related to altered tissue water environment (stroke, traumatic brain injury, treatment response in CNS tumors).
+Diffusion-weighted MR imaging (DWI) is the gold standard to determine the age and severity of lesions in acute infarction both in clinical applications and in preclinical research.
+DWI can quantitatively assess the direct water movement due to diffusion and is utilized as a valuable tool in disease models closely related to altered tissue water environment such as stroke and traumatic brain injury.
+Additionally, DWI is used to monitor therapeutic response in brain tumors.

 Diffusion tensor imaging provides access to study brain white matter tracts.
-Water diffusion is anisotropic in highly organized cellular structures, and by utilizing this property, we are able to quantitatively characterize white matter condition in rodent brain in neurodegenerative disorders.
+The contrast is created by restricted water diffusion along axonal tracks.
+Water diffusion is anisotropic in highly organized cellular structures.
+By utilizing this property, we are able to quantitatively characterize white matter integrity in rodent brains.
+Quantitative parameters include fractional anisotropy, and radial, axial, and mean diffusivity.
+Diffusion tensor imaging is used to study demyelination in specific models, including the cuprizone mouse model and the LPC rate model of multiple sclerosis.